Average US virus cases dip below 100K for 1st time in months

 “We are still at about 100,000 cases a day.
 We are still at around 1,500 to 3,500 deaths per day.
 The cases are more than two-and-a-half-fold times what we saw over the summer,” Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, said on NBC’s “Meet the Press.”
 “It’s encouraging to see these trends coming down, but they’re coming down from an extraordinarily high place.”

+On Saturday, the seven-day rolling average for deaths was around 2,500.
+That number peaked at more than 3,300 earlier in the winter, according to Johns Hopkins.

+The U.S. saw a spike of more than 5,400 deaths reported Friday — nearly half from Ohio, where authorities said earlier in the week that they planned to add deaths to the state’s tally over the course of a few days after discovering as many as 4,000 unreported COVID-19 fatalities.

-She added that new variants, including one first detected in the United Kingdom that appears to be more transmissible and has already been recorded in more than 30 states, will likely lead to more cases and more deaths.
+Walensky added that new variants, including one first detected in the United Kingdom that appears to be more transmissible and has already been recorded in more than 30 states, will likely lead to more cases and more deaths.

 “All of it is really wraps up into we can’t let our guard down,” she said.
 “We have to continue wearing masks.
 We have to continue with our current mitigation measures.
 And we have to continue getting vaccinated as soon as that vaccine is available to us.”